Kevin Pearce (snowboarder): 2009 injury

-On December 31, 2009, Pearce was critically injured during training in Park City, Utah.
-He struck his head above the left eye halfway down the pipe during a half-pipe training run trying a maneuver called a cab double cork.
+On December 31, 2009, Pearce was critically injured while training in Park City, Utah, on the same half-pipe that would kill fellow skier Sarah Burke in 2012.
+He struck his head above his left eye during a training run while attempting a cab double cork.
 He was flown to the University of Utah Medical Center in Salt Lake City.
 On January 26, 2010, Pearce was transferred out of critical care and in early February was moved to Craig Hospital in Denver, Colorado, a rehabilitation center that specializes in traumatic brain injuries.
 By June, Pearce was back with his family in Vermont.

-In an August 23, 2010, interview, Pearce said he was lucky to recover and "...excited to get back onto a snowboard."
-However, in a December 2011 interview with NBC, he said he will not compete again but he did get back on a snowboard later that year.
+In an August 23, 2010, interview, Pearce said he was lucky to recover and "excited to get back onto a snowboard."
+However, in a December 2011 interview with NBC, he said he will not compete again, but he did get back on a snowboard later that year.

 Personal life and family

 Pearce is a son of noted international glass artist Simon Pearce, who has a chain of upscale retail stores in the Northeast United States.
 Kevin's mother, Pia Pearce, is the sister-in-law of Cyrus Vance Jr., the District Attorney of New York County (Manhattan).
 Kevin Pearce is the youngest of Simon and Pia Pearce's four sons.
 His brothers David, who has Down syndrome, Andrew, and Adam are also snowboarders.
+Pearce is currently married to a former executive at Twitter [Kaitlyn Pearce] and has two young children.

-Kevin Pearce and The Frends crew have hosted a Signature Session™ at High Cascade Snowboard Camp each summer since 2008.
-At camp, Pearce spends time with young snowboarders, helping to coach, mentor and inspire.
+Kevin Pearce and The Frends crew have hosted a Signature Session at High Cascade Snowboard Camp each summer since 2008.
+At camp, Pearce spends time with young snowboarders, helping to coach and mentor.

+He and his brother, Adam, started the nonprofit LoveYourBrain in 2014, to help people with traumatic brain injuries and their families.
+The nonprofit offers yoga, meditation and mindfulness classes in 35 states and Canada and has helped 4,000 people affected by traumatic brain injuries.